JoshOrndorff/recipes/src/advanced/metagovernance.md

 # Metagovernance of Dilution Bound and Other Metrics
 > *researching now*

+* should use modeling for this I think...needs more research rather than implementation

 * lots of metadata requires for all items, but we need to limit storage overhead so I think that's where clever handling comes into play...

 * governing all of these parameters in a consummable way